o1-labs/docs2/CONTRIBUTING.md

 Welcome to the Mina Docs open source repository.
 Thank you for your interest in contributing to the [Mina Docs](https://docs.minaprotocol.com/) website.

+We realize that technical documentation is a high-visibility interface with you: our community and our users.
+We work hard to deliver well-written docs to help you discover, understand, and use the Mina Protocol and SnarkyJS.

 We treat documentation like code.
 The Mina Docs use a docs-as-code workflow to develop and publish product documentation using the same tools and processes as software code development.
-All user-impacting updates on the codebase require updates to the relevant documentation in the docs repo.
-Developers write the first draft of content for all new features.
+All user-impacting updates on the codebase require corresponding updates to the relevant documentation in the docs repo.
+Developers who know the feature best write the first draft of content for all changes and new features.
 Feature documentation is part of our development “definition of done.”

-By contributing, you can help us improve the functionality and user experience of the docs which helps the users build better projects.
+By contributing, you can help us improve the functionality and user experience of the docs which in turn helps you build better projects.
 To ensure a smooth and effective collaboration, please follow these contribution guidelines.

 ## Style Guidance

-Technical documentation is a high-visibility interface with our community and our users.
-Well-written docs help our users discover, understand, and use the Mina Protocol and SnarkyJS.

 Follow the style guidance in the [Docs Style Guide](https://github.com/o1-labs/docs2/wiki/Docs-Style-Guide) and recommended [Word List](https://github.com/o1-labs/docs2/wiki/Word-list) to ensure a consistent user experience.
 Look around.
 Match the style you see used in the rest of the project.